BartBartBartBart/dreamerv3/README.md

 - Sum-tree with the clipped dynamics loss as priority signal and initial values as the mean+std of the distribution
 - Sum-tree with the unclipped dynamics loss as priority signal and initial value as `float('inf')`
 - Sum-tree with the unclipped dynamics loss as priority signal and initial value as mean+std of the distribution
+- Priority caching with buffer-updates every N steps (very slow, so we only ran 1.3M steps)

 We compare this to two baselines: uniform sampling (base DreamerV3) and recency sampling.
 On the pong game from the Atari suite, we obtained the following results:
 ![Uncertainty Sampling Results](imgs/results-atari-pong.png)